-For each product feed in the grid, you can see an ID, name, mode (manual or automatic), store views, and date and time when it was generated.
+For each product feed in the grid, you can see an ID, name, relevant file, mode (manual or automatic), store views, and date and time when it was generated.
 The grid supports such mass actions like Duplicate and Delete.
 The ‘Setup Google Feed’ button launches the Feed Wizard.
-If you click on the ‘Add New Feed’ button, you will see the pre-configured templates options offered by the module: Google, Bing, and Shopping templates.
-If you want to create your own feed, select Custom Feed here.
+If you click on the ‘Add New Feed’ button, you will see the options of the pre-configured templates offered by the module: Google, Bing, Shopping, and Amazon templates.
+In case you want to create your own feed, select Custom Feed here.

-First, let’s see how a Facebook feed can be created with the Google Feed Wizard using 4 steps.
-Note that Facebook uses the same feed format as Google, so the Wizard will generate a feed profile suitable for both Google Shopping and Facebook Dynamic Ads.
+First, let’s see how a Facebook feed can be created with the Google Feed Wizard using 7 steps.
+Note that Facebook uses the same feed format as Google, so the wizard will generate a feed profile suitable for both Google Shopping and Facebook Dynamic Ads.

-On the next step, you can make changes to the product attributes if necessary.
+On Step 4, you can make changes to the product attributes if necessary.
 Note that all attributes are auto-filled, so if you don’t need to modify anything here, just leave it as it is.
-Below, there is the Options section, where you choose a website from which the wizard will take attribute values for the feed, as well as relevant currency.

-On Step 3, you will get a list of additional product attributes.
+On Step 5, you will get a list of additional product attributes.
 Here, you can set extra attributes depending on the items you sell.
-In our example, we created ‘Manufacturer’, ‘GTIN’, and ‘MPN’ attributes required for recognizing ‘brand’ attribute values by Google correctly.

 On the last step, you configure the settings for uploading the feed to Google servers.
-After adding a new feed and specifying the method of feed uploading to Google (e.g., SFTP) in your Google Merchant Center profile, you should enter a file name for your feed (use the same name you created in the Google Merchant Center), select an upload method, and fill in other fields with the data you get from the Merchant Center.
-Next, choose the way and period for generating feed: manually, hourly, daily, weekly, or monthly.
+Here, you should specify a host and the method of feed uploading to Google (e.g., SFTP) in your Google Merchant Center profile.
+Besides, you should fill in the fields with the user, password, and path.
+Next, choose an upload mode: passive or active.

-Then, click ‘Finish and start generation’ to let the module send the created feed directly to the Google servers.
+Then, click “Save and Start Generation” to let the module send the created feed directly to the Google servers.

-Another way of generating product feed for Facebook is creating a new custom feed.
-When adding a new feed or modifying an existing one, you will need to configure its options in 6 tabs: General, Content, Format, Conditions, Delivery, and Analytics.
+Another way of generating a product feed for Facebook or other shopping platforms is by creating a new custom feed.
+When adding a new feed or modifying an existing one, you will need to configure its options in 7 tabs: General, Content, Format, Conditions, Schedule, FTP Settings, and Analytics.

-In General Information, fill in the fields with feed name and feed file name, select the format (XML, CSV, or TXT) and a store view, activate/deactivate the feed (Status), and choose execution mode.
-If you select one of the automatic modes, pick cron execution time.
+In General Information, fill in the fields with feed name and feed file name, select the format (XML, CSV, or TXT) and a store view, and activate/deactivate the feed (Status).
 Next, you can choose the format for compressing the feed (Zip, Gz, or Bz) and decide whether to exclude disabled, out of stock, and not visible products.